ehrpg/qstar/docs/crisis.md

 # Crisis

-*A crisis requires a character to make a [Skill][] roll.
+*A crisis requires a character to make some sort of a [Skill][] roll.
 In a crisis time slows down and actions become more atomic.*

 ## Difficulty